-This is helpful in differentiating between what Ekblom (2004) referred to as the 'implementation context', which includes the observable features of 'institutional setting and infrastructure' through which mechanisms must pass (often being translated, distorted or refashioned in the process) as they are implemented, as distinct from other features of context.
-These other layers of context include the relationships and dynamics that arise from the interactions between 'actors' (and the institutional arrangements in which they are organised and work) and 'targets' (the people/places subject to the intervention), as well as the ways in which users receive, react and respond to them.
+This is helpful in differentiating between what Ekblom (2004) refers to as the 'implementation context', which includes the observable features of 'institutional setting and infrastructure' through which mechanisms must pass (often being translated, distorted or refashioned in the process) as they are implemented, as distinct from other features of context.
+These other layers of context include the relationships and dynamics that arise from the interactions between 'actors' (and the institutional arrangements in which they are organised and work) and 'targets' the people/places subject to the intervention their 'reception', 'reactance' and 'response'.
 Often this takes the form of relations between service providers and service users.
 Added to this mix are the interactions and dynamics among targeted service users themselves (both the people and places as they develop across time).
-These are more clearly the dynamic forces that are what Coldwell (2019) called the 'underlying features' of context.
+These are more clearly the dynamic forces that are what Coldwell (2019) calls the 'underlying features' of context.